TIMELINE

 1996

-Releases the single Cradlemoon in January and the highly acclaimed album Random Hold in February.
-Releases his debut novel and fourth book entitled The World Days in March as well as the ep Extended Play, the latter including several newly recorded tracks not included on the album.
-Performs his only concert in Denmark that year in Cirkusbygningen (Copenhagen) in May, a concert featuring full album line-up (i.e. electric ensemble as well as strings).
+Releases the single Cradlemoon in January and the highly acclaimed album Random Hold in February (a title later to be included on the list over the 50 most important releases in Danish rock in Politiken’s highly esteemed rock encyclopedia).
+Releases his debut novel and fourth book entitled The World Days in March simultaneously with the ep Extended Play that includes several newly recorded tracks not included on the preceding album.
+Performs his only concert in Denmark that year in Cirkusbygningen (Copenhagen) in May, a concert in an old circus arena featuring full album line-up (i.e. electric ensemble as well as strings).
 The concert is recorded and transmitted by the Danish National Radio.
 Opens the “Kulturby 96” campaign (Copenhagen being the cultural city of Europe in 1996) with a series of word- and soundscapes transmitted from beneath the town square via 25 buried loudspeakers.
-Writes half of the lyrics on the double-platinum album Silent Violence released by Hanne Boel in September.
+Writes most of the lyrics to the double-platinum album Silent Violence with Hanne Boel, a title that is released throughout most of Europe during September (the album includes the hit single “Broken Angel”).
 Contributes with material to the German sampler Electrocity Volume 8.0 in November.

 1997